Last Updated: 6/5/22 | June 5th, 2022

 Cons

-- Since it’s is a third-party service, you’re dealing with a middleman.
+- Since it’s a third-party service, you’re dealing with a middleman

 Insured Nomads

-Insured Nomads offers your standard travel insurance, however, where they shine is with their long-term traveler coverage.
+While Insured Nomads offers your standard travel insurance, where they really shine is with their long-term traveler coverage.

 I think this company is the best for expats and digital nomads looking for a robust insurance plan that covers regular doctor visits, medication, and other routine care.
 They also offer mental health coverage and telemedicine — options virtually no one else offers.

 Most travel insurance plans are emergency care plans.
-Insured Nomad’s International Health Insurance is there for the everyday visits and the emergencies.
+Insured Nomad’s International Health Insurance is there for both everyday visits and emergencies.
 While it’s more expensive than your regular insurance plan, it also covers a lot more, making it a great choice for people working abroad remotely.

 Pros